Scant0/DiscordBot-In-Progress-/TB/README.txt

+Use !help or /help to view all commands for the time being

 Step 1: Create a file ".env" under "TB" directory (with main.py & requirements.txt)
 - Inside .env file paste (without quotation marks) "DISCORD_TOKEN=DISCORD_TOKEN_HERE" - Enter your bot token after "="